gbrachet/cart-manager/README.md

  - Vegetable
  - Beverage

-### Transaction
+###

-A transaction is a set of product with, for each, the `quantity`.
-Based on this, the transaction has a computed `amount`.
+A cart is a set of product with, for each, the `quantity`.
+Based on this, the cart has a computed `amount`.
-A transaction has as well a `status` ("PENDING", "APPROVED", "REJECTED") and a `creation date` automatically settled by the application.
+A cart has as well a `status` ("PENDING", "APPROVED", "REJECTED") and a `creation date` automatically settled by the application.

 ---

 ## API

- - Provide CRUD features for Category, Product and Transaction.
+ - Provide CRUD features for Category, Product and Cart.

 ## Advanced features